Car Collector International

 Distinguishing features

-Factory limited run — the build count is disputed.
-Supercar Nostalgia and McLaren Palm Beach commonly cite 10 units ('one of the ten'), while the McLaren 12C Wikipedia page's own text refers to 'five 12C HS' and some specialist sources say 'first of five'.
-GT3-derived aerodynamic revisions (revised front end and rear bumper, larger vents and diffuser, modified rear wing) with a +75–85 bhp uplift over the standard car (sources vary: Wikipedia +75, others +85).
+Factory limited run — the build count is disputed, commonly cited as 10, though some sources say 5.
+GT3-derived aerodynamic revisions (revised front end and rear bumper, larger vents and diffuser, modified rear wing) with a +75–85 bhp uplift over the standard car.
 First shown March 2012 in front of the McLaren Technology Centre.

 Value premium

-Not publicly anchored — the Ron Dennis-commissioned F1 Vodafone Racing Team livery HS was offered at Mecum Kissimmee January 2016 ($1.3M–$1.6M estimate, No Sale) and again January 2017 ($950k–$1.2M estimate, No Sale) per Wikipedia.
-Materially multiple of a volume 12C but no public sale-price anchor exists at review date.
+Not publicly anchored — the Ron Dennis-commissioned F1 Vodafone Racing Team livery HS was offered at Mecum Kissimmee January 2016 ($1.3M–$1.6M estimate, No Sale) and again January 2017 ($950k–$1.2M estimate, No Sale).
+Materially multiple of a volume 12C but no public sale-price anchor exists.

 Inspection points